WHAT IS A CAE-C?

 All regionally accredited two-year, four-year, and graduate-level institutions in the United States are eligible to apply to become a CAE-C designated institution.
 An institution or program must apply for re-designation every five academic years.

-What Are the Different CAE-C Designation Types?
+What are the Different CAE-C Designation Types?

 The Center of Academic Excellence in Cyber Defense (CAE-CD) designation indicates that your institution is helping reduce threats to our national infrastructure by promoting higher education and research in cyber defense as well as provide the nation with a pipeline of qualified cybersecurity professionals.
 All regionally accredited two-year, four-year, and graduate-level institutions in the United States are eligible to apply to become a CAE-CD designated institution.
 To maintain the CAE-CD designation, an institution or program must apply to be re-evaluated every five academic years.